Lagos Real Fake Life

-Lagos Real Fake Life is a 2018 Nigerian comedy film directed by Mike Ezuruonye.
-The film stars Nollywood actors and actress such as Nedu Wazobia, Mercy Aigbe, Nonso Diobi, Annie Idibia, IK Ogbonna, MC Lively, Efe Irele including Canadian-born Ghanaian actress, Hailliote Sumney.
+Lagos Real Fake Life is a 2018 Nigerian comedy film written by Mike Ezuruonye and Kehinde Olorunyomi and directed by Mike Ezuruonye.
+The film stars Nollywood actors and actresses such as Nedu Wazobia, Mercy Aigbe, Nonso Diobi, Annie Idibia, IK Ogbonna, MC Lively, Efe Irele including Canadian-born Ghanaian actress Hailliote Sumney.
 The film portrays the artificial lifestyles lived by certain individuals who visit or reside in Lagos, mostly youths.

 Production

 The film was produced by Swift Angel Production, and its total production budget was put at over 30 million naira.

 Plot

-The film is based on true life sceneries, showing both true and fake lifestyles lived by some residents and visitors to the city of Lagos, Nigeria.
+The film is based on true-life scenarios, showing both true and fake lifestyles lived by some residents and visitors to the city of Lagos, Nigeria.